NullSec-SIG/NullSecCTF-Public/Intro to Forensics/practices/README.md

 # README !!!

 Hi NullSec members!
 We're excited to meet you all later this evening.
-To ensure that our session goes smoothly, we'd like you to install some practice file and a software that we'll be using during the session.
+To ensure that our session goes smoothly, we'd like you to install some practice files and a software that we'll be using during the session.

 ## Instructions